VioMrqs/VioMrqs/README.md

 I'm **Violette**, a junior web developer living in Lyon.

 I bumped into web development some years ago and loved it.
-I'm currently attending The Hacking Project fullstack engineer bootcamp and learning Ruby (Rails) & JS (React).
+I'm currently attending The Hacking Project fullstack engineer bootcamp and learning Ruby (Rails) & JS (React, Next).

 Personally commited to sustainability or social issues, with 5 years of experience in startups, I have hold the position of CSM leader at Vendredi, the french platform for solidarity involvement of citizens.